RobSimons1/global-white-shark-attack/README.md

     * Hover mouse over all graphs and charts to ensure that they show the count of that particular section.
 Every pie-chart section and bar  or line should function in this way.
     * Refresh chart buttons were tested to ensure that the user can refresh the page and where possible is returned to the nearest location that they were previously analysing.
-    * Table "Last" and "Next" buttons were rigorously tested to ensure that they function correctly.
+    * Table `Last` and `Next` buttons were rigorously tested to ensure that they function correctly.
     * Once clicked the section of each graph or chart should be highlighted and all other graphs and charts and the table should conform and adjust to to this selection.
 This feature was heavily tested so that the user can analyse specific information easily.
     * All of the drop down selectors were thoroughly tested so that they diplay the correct information.